RikaGoldberg/quartzv4/notes_ignore/The Attention Span. "War, Moloch and the Tsar Bomba.".md

 * Some interesting trends have already flooded in to fill the open space.
 Creative projects and small business formation have exploded.
 A recession may temporarily reverse these trends, but not the reawakening of a mindset.
 It is also driving a reappraisal of business models that incorporate more resilience

 * I have been fortunate to come to know William Oliver, co-founder of In Practice.
-Through an incredibly robust series of thousands of interviews with experienced business managers, William and his co-founder have been building toward a library of what they views as “quality” companies.
-In many of our conversations, we have been struck by how few quality companies there are now in public markets; all perceived inefficiencies get competed away or targeted by short-term activists and management consultants.
+Through an incredibly robust series of thousands of interviews with experienced business managers, William and his co-founder have been building toward a library of what they views as “quality” companies. **In many of our conversations, we have been struck by how few quality companies there are now in public markets; all perceived inefficiencies get competed away or targeted by short-term activists and management consultants.
 The private markets can sometimes provide a small defense, as can an aligned shareholder base.
-There are two resonant examples.
+There are two resonant examples.**

 * Four people I deeply trust have all independently told me to read Becoming Trader Joe.
 Brandon Beylo recently did a great summary (below).
-There are many insights that reinforce the paradigm shift we are watching unfold in American business and culture.
-Trader Joe’s regarded vendors not as competitors but almost as their own employees.
+There are many insights that reinforce the paradigm shift we are watching unfold in American business and culture. **Trader Joe’s regarded vendors not as competitors but almost as their own employees**.
 A healthy ecosystem benefits everyone.
 Likewise, their own employees were paid well above market, especially their buyer

 * The U.S. Marines have a heuristic for when things go awry: “keep moving, seek the high ground, stay in touch.”
 A response to chaos requires dynamism, perspective, and relevant external information.
 No static plan survives contact with the enemy.
 The critical skillset in that situation is expert intuition gained from experience: see the world clearly and act decisively.